 Unless you’ve specified that you want your retirement savings to be invested in a particular fund or funds, most pension savers have their contributions automatically invested into a one-size-fits all ‘default fund’.

 The default fund is typically what’s known as a ‘lifestyle fund’ which will automatically change as you approach retirement.
 When you’re a long way off retirement, for example, your money will go into a fund invested in a broad mix of investments, but predominantly shares, with the aim of growing your pension pot.

-As you start to approach retirement, so usually when you’re in your mid to late forties or early fifties, your savings will gradually be moved into less risky investments, such gilts (which are government bonds) and cash.
+As you start to approach retirement, usually when you’re in your mid to late forties or early fifties, your savings will gradually be moved into less risky investments, such as gilts (which are government bonds) and cash.
 This is to reduce the risk of your pension suddenly plummeting in value just before you retire, which might happen if there was a sudden stock market crash and all your money was in shares.

 Why the default fund may not be the best option

 With many of us working for longer and opting to leave our pension savings invested in retirement so we can take an income from them via drawdown, moving into low risk investments relatively early on might not be the best option.
 This is because over long-term periods, shares tend to perform better than cash and gilts.

 For example, according to research by online investment service Interactive Investor, based on the latest Barclays Equity Gilt Study, which measures returns from shares, gilts and cash, the average real return over the past 10 years is 5.8% for UK shares, 2.7% for gilts and -2.5% for cash savers.
 The real return is the return you get after inflation, or the cost of living, has been taken into account.